ki321g/WeatherTOP/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 WeatherTop Inc. produce a modular weather station called the WeatherTop 1000.
 This lowcost device takes a set of meteorological readings and displays these on a simple LCD display.
 WeatherTop Inc. are seeking a Web companion application for the device.
-This document outlines my submission for this application.
+This document outlines my submission for this Assignment.

 [![Product Name Screen Shot][product-screenshot]](https://weathertop.cleverapps.io/)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>